-Rowing has some really cool benefits for your body and health.
+Rowing on an indoor rowing machine or outdoors has some really cool benefits for your body and health.
 You might know some but do you know all of them?
 Here are 9 of the best benefits of rowing.

 1. Improved cardiovascular health

 This is one of the biggest reasons why you should do any type of cardio exercise.
 Having an elevated heart rate at least several days a week will massively improve your cardiovascular health.

 Improving cardiovascular health has many health and longevity benefits that don’t need any further explanation.

 The foundation of improving your cardiovascular health is elevating your heart rate for a certain amount of time regularly.
 That is pretty simple with a rowing machine.
 Simple but not easy because rowing can be a very tough workout.

 The more muscle mass you use, and the higher the intensity you use it at, the more oxygen they need.
 Oxygen is transported by your blood which is pumped around by the heart.
 So the more oxygen your muscles need, the harder your heart has to work.
 Doing that regularly is what improves your cardio.
 The rowing motion uses a lot of muscle which makes it great for a cardio workout.

 High Intensity Interval Training (HIIT) This is a great way to burn more calories in a short period of time and also improve your cardiovascular health.
 Use HIIT workouts on your elliptical tor make your workouts more efficient.
 A good interval timer is going to make HIIT workouts much more enjoyable.
 Check out the GymNext Flex timer.
 It’s super easy to set up and control contrary to most other interval timers making the set up for any workout a breeze.